 Last year in the UK there were 356,000 reported burglaries, that is just lower than 1,000 burglaries happening and being reported every single day across the country.
-With such a high rate of burglaries, you may be thinking to yourself “How can I protect my home from thieves?”, well luckily for you we have collected some easy tips for you to help protect your home from any would be thieves and keep all your possessions safe and sound.
+With such a high rate of burglaries, you may be thinking to yourself “How can I protect my home from thieves?”, well luckily for you we have collected some easy tips on how to stop burglars from targeting your home keeping all your possessions safe and sound.

-We understand that everyone may not have the funds required to install a top of the line home security set up at their property, so we’ve decided to limit our suggestions to things that are cheap enough and easy enough for almost anyone to install.
+We understand that everyone may not have the funds required to install House alarms or a top of the line home security set up at their property, so we’ve decided to limit our suggestions to things that are cheap enough and easy enough for almost anyone to install.

 Cover Your Ground Floor Windows

 Before any would be thieves attempt a burglary, they will usually ‘case’ your home to see if you have any valuables lying about and to get a good view of any security measures in your home.
 To try find valuables to steal they will peek through your ground floor windows to see what is laying about around the home and work out if anybody is at home.